 2.2.2.
 Alternate Tooth Set

-The alternate tooth set got its name for the specific style of teeth and their placement.
-If you decide to go with this version, you will notice that the first set of teeth has an offset to the left side.
+The alternate tooth set got its name from the specific teeth style and placement.
+If you go with this version, you will notice that the first set of teeth has an offset to the left side.
 The second one is toward the right, and they alternate from there.
 That’s how they received their name.

 Caption: A band saw close-up